cdangeard/Actux/README.md

 # Actux
-A Rshiny app visualising usage of lems on french newspaper, and the scrapper.
+A Rshiny app visualising usage of lems on french newspapers, and the scrapper doing the data collection.

 ## Scrapper